Tiredness is not something we usually think about as helpful.

 Creativity Peaks When You’re Tired

-A entrepreneurs has a pivotal role in molding a business’ future, specifically by using creativity and ingenuity to implement strategies and protocols that work.
+An entrepreneur is pivotal in molding a business’ future, specifically by using creativity and ingenuity to implement strategies and protocols that work.

-And so having all these ideas come into your mind because you’re not quite as good at putting them off when you’re tired can actually make you more creative.”
+And so having all these ideas come into your mind because you’re not quite as good at putting them off when you’re tired can make you more creative.”

 Distractions Can Inspire Creative Thinking

-How many of your truly great ideas have come when you’re actually trying to formulate them — in a room without distraction?
+How many of your truly great ideas have come when you’re trying to plan them — in a room without distraction?

-However, the “haphazard” mindset may actually result in a more lucrative creative core as a lack of focus on one thing can make it easier to take in a wider variety of information — thus making the creative juices flow.
+However, the “haphazard” mindset may result in a more lucrative creative core as a lack of focus on one thing can make it easier to take in a wider variety of information, making the creative juices flow.

 Napping Is a Very Good Thing

 While “napping” has the stigma of being lazy or irresponsible, a 30-45 minute nap during the day has the clear potential to result in significantly more productivity throughout the rest of the day.

-The study was conducted with two groups — those who had taken a nap and those who had stayed awake — and results indicated much better memory demonstrations from the former group.
+The study was conducted with two groups — those who had taken a nap and those who had stayed awake — and results showed much better memory demonstrations from the former group.

-It appears sleep helps the hippo-campus, the portion of the brain responsible for memory consolidation and storage, be much more efficient and effective at consolidating information, making that information easier to access later.
+It appears sleep helps the hippocampus, the portion of the brain responsible for memory consolidation and storage, be much more efficient and effective at consolidating information, making it easier to access later.